Setting up the AWS CLI - AWS Command Line Interface

 To avoid security risks, don't use IAM users for authentication when developing purpose-built software or working with real data.
 Instead, use federation with an identity provider such as AWS IAM Identity Center.

 This example is for the long-term credentials from AWS Identity and Access Management.
-For more information, see Authenticate with IAM user credentials.
+For more information, see Authenticating using IAM user credentials for the AWS CLI.

 Credentials file